shaowi/hlb_fe/README.md

 1. [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) is a small, fast, and lightweight state management library for React applications.

 1. [Lodash](https://lodash.com/docs) is a utility library that provides helper functions for common programming tasks, such as array manipulation, object iteration, and data manipulation.

+1. [Axios](https://axios-http.com/docs/intro) is a popular JavaScript library used for making HTTP requests from the browser or Node.js.
+It simplifies the process of sending asynchronous requests and handling responses.